317brian/druid/docs/multi-stage-query/index.md

 issues](./known-issues.md#select-statement) page.
 This allows great flexibility to apply transformations, filters, JOINs, aggregations, and so on as part of `INSERT ...
 SELECT` and `REPLACE ...
 SELECT` statements.
 This also allows in-database
 transformation: creating new tables based on queries of other tables.

+To use [EXTERN](reference.md#extern-function), you need READ permission on the resource named "EXTERNAL" of the resource type "EXTERNAL".
+If you encounter a 403 error when trying to use `EXTERN`, verify that you have the correct permissions.
+The same is true of any of the input-source specific table function such as `S3` or `LOCALFILES`.

 ## Vocabulary